 - Chop chocolate and place in a small bowl.

-- Ingredients: all filling ingredients must be at room t°.
+Ingredients: all filling ingredients must be at room temperature.
 It's the way you ensure they all mix well without overbeating the batter.
 This is so important and part of how you achieve a creamy consistency.

-- Topping: I add some chocolate ganache on top to complement the overall flavor.
+Topping: I add some chocolate ganache on top to complement the overall flavor.
 But don't overdo it.
-I made that mistake the first times I was trying this recipe and it completely overpowered the flavor of both the cheese and the Oreos.
+I made that mistake the first time I was trying this recipe and it completely overpowered the flavor of both the cheese and the Oreos.

-- Dessert for a crowd: Oreos are a favorite of most people, so bake this recipe in a rectangular pan (the cake will not be as tall), and then you can cut it in smaller squares and feed many more guests.
+Dessert for a crowd: Oreos are a favorite of most people, so bake this recipe in a rectangular pan (the cake will not be as tall), and then you can cut it into smaller squares and feed many more guests.

 Keywords: oreo cheesecake